 This quote was taken from the testimonial of a patient who is referred to as PR in this article.
 PR was diagnosed with invasive breast cancer at the age of 51 and her cancer is currently in remission.
 PR and the sister of another breast cancer patient, who is referred to in this article as BT, a woman who was diagnosed with two different breast carcinomas at the age of 61, have kindly agreed to share their experiences for this article.

 PR’s daughter told us that following her mother’s breast cancer diagnosis, she has been looking into her own risk of developing breast cancer.
 However, she has found a great deal of conflicting information online.
 Statistics and graphs can be quite daunting if you are trying to understand your risk of developing breast cancer, as many of them include confusing terms and units.
-This article will explain the main causes and risk factors for breast cancer.
+The next section will explain the main causes and risk factors for breast cancer.

 What causes breast cancer?